blu3id/blu3id.github.io/posts/complex-system-dangers.md

 3. Learning organisation, learning and changing based following accidents, incidents and near-misses.
 4. Redundancy working beyond technology extending to behaviour.

-More recently there has been work on attempting to view NAT and HRT as complimentary rather than competitive.<sup>[12](#Shrivastava2009)</sup> This has focused on different temporal perspectives and how reframing that analysis of NAT within an open system can address the non-falsifiability of the theory.
+More recently there has been work on attempting to view NAT and HRT as complementary rather than competitive.<sup>[12](#Shrivastava2009)</sup> This has focused on different temporal perspectives and how reframing that analysis of NAT within an open system can address the non-falsifiability of the theory.

 Wikipedia does a fine job defining and describing [Complex Adaptive Systems](https://en.wikipedia.org/wiki/Complex_adaptive_system) as follows: